nianticlabs/acezero/README.md

 The code will first call ACE mapping on the images with COLMAP poses to create an initial scene model.
 This model is then passed to ACE0 which will use it as a seed for the full video reconstruction.
 In this example, we trust the focal length estimate of COLMAP and keep it fixed throughout the reconstruction.

+Find pre-computed poses and reconstruction videos for Tanks and Temples here: [Training scenes](https://storage.googleapis.com/niantic-lon-static/research/acezero/results_ace0_t2_training.tar.gz), [Intermediate scenes](https://storage.googleapis.com/niantic-lon-static/research/acezero/results_ace0_t2_intermediate.tar.gz), [Advanced scenes](https://storage.googleapis.com/niantic-lon-static/research/acezero/results_ace0_t2_advanced.tar.gz).
+These results are from a different run of ACE0 than the one we used for the paper results, but PSNR values are very close (&plusmn; 0.3dB PSNR on average).

 ## Frequently Asked Questions